DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/README.md

-# ☸️ Container Orchestration with Kubernetes
+# 🧠 What is Kubernetes (K8s)?

-## 📘 Introduction

-**Kubernetes (K8s)** is the leading **container orchestration platform** used in DevOps.
+Kubernetes is an open-source container orchestration platform developed by Google (now maintained by CNCF).
-It manages **deployment, scaling, and networking of containers**, making multi-container applications reliable and self-healing.
+It automates deployment, scaling, and management of containerized applications.

-**Key Goals:**
-- Automate container deployment and management
-- Enable high availability and scalability
-- Self-healing: auto-restart, reschedule, replace failed containers
-- Load balancing and service discovery
+> You can think of Kubernetes as a “cluster manager” that takes your applications (in containers), runs them efficiently across machines, and ensures they are always healthy.
 ---

 ## 🧩 1.
 Kubernetes Architecture